shawnm0705/tic-tac-toe/README.md

 # Tic-Tac-Toe

+This project is deployed in GithubPage at [Here](https://shawnm0705.github.io/tic-tac-toe/)

 This project is my implementation of [Tutorial: Intro To React](https://facebook.github.io/react/tutorial/tutorial.html) including the following features:

 - Display the move locations in the format "(1, 3)" instead of "6".